 22.1 The Commons and Village Green registration maps are held by Hampshire County Council's Countryside Service and are available for inspection.

-22.2 Notices under S15A of the Commons Act 2006 can be found on the public notices website.
+22.2 Notices under S15A of the Commons Act 2006 are published as public notices.

 Find your local council

 Highway, rights of way and commons registration questions only - Hampshire County Council

 Instead of accessing the information yourself, you can request the County Council to do the research, collate and supply the answers to personal search on your behalf.

 The service and fee is identical to that provided by the district councils.